 The original Chocolate Lounge (around the corner on Lexington Avenue) was a 4-star Certified Green Restaurant, with a 5 panel solar hot water system and many other energy efficiency improvements.

 When the Chocolate Lounge relocated, we undertook an adaptive reuse of the first floor of the historic Legal Building, occupying what had, for most of its history, been a bank.
 Key improvements included LED lighting, low flow plumbing fixtures and a high efficiency hot water system, and use of reclaimed building materials.

-Down the hill at our factory, on the aptly named South Slope, a three-panel hot water solar system gets the chocolate off our pots and pans.
-Of course, our gardens are full of cacao shells, and anything that can be composted is picked up by our colleague Danny, helping build the soil fertility around town.
+Down the hill at our factory, on the South Slope of downtown Asheville, a three-panel hot water solar system gets the chocolate off our pots and pans.
+Of course, we share our cacao shell mulch with local farmers and gardeners, and anything that can be composted is picked up by our colleague Danny, helping build our local soil fertility.

 The list of initiatives we have taken to minimize our environmental footprint is a source of pride, but our most longstanding and devoted effort is in the purity and wholesomeness of our food.